Documentary Australia

 Lisa Sherrard

 Lisa came to the film industry after a career in banking and has a strong background in accounting and finance.
+Lisa Sherrard is a Production Accountant and Producer.
 Lisa worked on the distribution and impact campaign for Gayby Baby (2015) and with Screen Impact on the distribution of Motorkite Dreaming (2016).
 In 2018 Lisa gained her Diploma in Production Accounting from the Australian Film and Television School.
-Most recently, Lisa was an Associate Producer on In My Blood It Runs (2019) prior to her start at Documentary Australia Foundation as our Chief Financial Officer.
+Lisa most recently worked on Wash My Soul In the River’s Flow (2021) as Production Accountant.
+She was also a Producer and a part of the impact team for The Dreamlife of Georgie Stone (2022).
+Lisa had a variety of roles on In My Blood It Runs (2019) including Associate Producer and Production Accountant as well as part of the impact team.
+She is a founding member of Unquiet Collective.
+Lisa works part time at Documentary Australia as our Chief Financial Officer.

 Annie Scoufis